-- Underutilized labor force lack of access to credential and skill development opportunities across the Region - Lack of coordinated support for small business development - The skills and wage gaps between economically distressed and affluent areas of the Region are persistent
+- Employers are demanding a more skilled worker, a trend that is increasingly true regardless of industry or vocation - Underutilized labor force lack of access to credential and skill development opportunities across the Region - Lack of coordinated support for small business development

-- Lower immigration numbers than other growing metropolitan areas - There is inconsistent utility supply coverage across the region, including natural gas and water - Lack of mobility options, particularly in rural counties - Need for more manufacturing the regional economy is relatively services-heavy - Lack of EDA-funded Revolving Loan Funds (RLF) there is only one in the Region - The Region lacks diverse multi-modal mobility options that support industry and mitigate the financial and time burden of worker and student commutes. - Housing access and affordability - There are gaps to uniform broadband access across the region for residents and businesses. - The Columbus Region does not have direct flights to Europe or Asia
+- The skills and wage gaps between economically distressed and affluent areas of the Region are persistent - Lower immigration numbers than other growing metropolitan areas - There is inconsistent utility supply coverage across the region, including natural gas and water - Lack of mobility options, particularly in rural counties - Need for more manufacturing the regional economy is relatively services-heavy - The Region lacks diverse multi-modal mobility options that support industry and mitigate the financial and time burden of worker and student commutes. - Housing access and affordability - There are gaps to uniform broadband access across the region for residents and businesses. - The Columbus Region does not have direct flights to Europe or Asia